-- (b) where proxy asset allocators or proxy cost allocators are used, explain- - (i) why a causal relationship cannot be established; and - (ii) the rationale for the quantifiable measure used for each proxyasset allocator or proxy cost allocator; and - (4)(6) A summary of all instances where ACAM has been applied as a limit on the maximum value of operating costs or regulated service asset valuesallocated, in aggregate, to gas distribution services and other regulated services. and - (5) The allocators used and the rationale for using each allocator.
+- (b) where proxy asset allocators or proxy cost allocators are used, explain- - (i) why a causal relationship cannot be established or why it is impractical to apply a causal relationship; and - (ii) the rationale for the quantifiable measure used for each proxy asset allocator or proxy cost allocator; and - (4)(6) Where ACAM has had the effect of being a limit under the OVABAAmethodology, provide a summary of the relevant maximum values of allocated operating costs or regulated service asset values. and - (5) The allocators used and the rationale for using each allocator.